phpmyadmin/phpmyadmin/faq.rst

   include :abbr:`SQL (structured query language)`, otherwise you get big slowdown

-You can also disable the warning using the .
+You can also disable the warning using the :config:option:`$cfg['SuhosinDisableWarning']`.

 .. _faq1_39: